alexh-g/DUSmapper/README.md

 I have provided three example genomes (Neisseria meningitidis MC58, Neisseria lactamica 020-06, and Wielerella bovis CCUG 44465) to test the script with, as well as a folder containing the expected script output from each genome.
 In the 'expected output' folders, the launch scripts and templates for DUSPlotter won't actually function because they contain absolute paths to the specific genome files I used when running DUSPlotter.

 ## NOTES

+If you have multiple-entry GenBank genome files, these need to be converted to single-entry files before running DUSplotter.
+I have provided a short script ('Multi -> single-record Genbank converter') for doing this.
+The script takes the directory containing your genome files as input, and outputs a new directory containing concatenated single-entry versions (by default, entries are concatenated with 50 intervening 'N' characters to clearly denote contig boundaries).

 Assignment of the 'plus' and 'minus' strand by the script is arbitrary, and is not based on e.g. replication or transcription directions.